 Resources for All

 Assessing current and forecasted conditions is not just for search managers.
 Many of the same layers and overlays are also available on the mobile app.
 As field members start to respond, they can open up the mission map on their own mobile device and start to get an idea of what to expect so that they can prepare accordingly.

 This exercise will familiarize you with the tools for displaying current and forecasted conditions in an area.
-You will not be updating your search map for this exercise, but think about how the forecasts you view will affect your search.
 Use different overlays to learn about the following current and forecasted weather conditions in your search area: